 This is computed by , where t1 is the thickness of the attached sheet (green in Figure 65 above), not of the base sheet.

 In the χMCF file, the following parameters can be specified (see Table 108):

-Table 108 — Parameters of Overlap Weld per <weld_position/> (w.p.)
+Table 108 — Parameters of overlap weld per <weld_position/> (w.p.)